-Risk Category Description Mitigation Strategies Public Private Partnership Market Size and Capacity Public private partnership markets are continuing to grow, both internationally and within B.C.
-The company may face challenges related to: Growth of public private partnership markets in competing jurisdictions.
-General private sector interest in public private partnerships worldwide.
-Development of public private partnership capacity within B.C.
+Risk Category Description Mitigation Strategies Public Private Partnership Market Size and Capacity PPP markets are continuing to grow, both internationally and within B.C.
+The Company may face challenges related to: Growth of PPP markets in competing jurisdictions.
+General private sector interest in PPPs worldwide.
+Development of PPP capacity within B.C.
 Capacity and inflationary pressures in the construction sector in B.C.
 Population growth and demographic shifts that impact both the need for infrastructure and the ability to deliver.
-Continue to develop relationships with public private partnership stakeholders and business partners.
-Develop standardized and consistent approaches to procurement to reduce transaction and bid costs to make B.C. a more attractive public private partnership market.
-Engage in information sharing with other provincial jurisdictions to broaden the Canadian public private partnership market and attract private sector participants.
-Communicate with international public private partnership organizations to build on their experience.
+Continue to develop relationships with PPP stakeholders and business partners.
+Develop consistent approaches to procurement to reduce transaction and bid costs to maintain an attractive PPP market in B.C.
+Engage in information sharing with other provincial jurisdictions to broaden the Canadian PPP market and attract private sector participants.
+Communicate with international PPP organizations to build on their experience.
 Ensure rigorous project budgeting to address project risks such as construction cost escalation.
 Assess market interest in advance of project implementation to ensure the presence of a viable market.
 Involve the academic community to analyze the B.C. project experience to further develop best practices.
-Financial Market Volatility Reputation Risk Financial markets are currently volatile and projections are highly uncertain.
+Reputation Risk Interest rates for PPP projects are currently high by historical standards and projections are highly uncertain.
 The challenges include: Availability of capital for infrastructure projects.
 Cost of capital.
 Fixed financial terms during the proposal evaluation and negotiation phase.
+Reputation is compromised when an organization's performance, ethics or experience with stakeholders suffers.
+Partnerships BC's ability to provide quality service to its clients and the wider PPP market is directly tied to the reputation of the Company and the demonstrable success of its projects.
 Remain highly informed on financial market conditions.
-Take a highly flexible approach to structuring the financing for each project, designing the structure to match the prevailing financial market considerations in order to maximize project value for money.
+Take a flexible approach to structuring the financing for each project, designing the structure to match the prevailing financial market considerations to maximize project value for money.
 Assessing risk transfer in the areas of refinancing timing and benefit sharing.
 Optimize the use of private capital with public funding so as to achieve risk transfer at minimal financing cost.
-Ensure a high level of disclosure and transparency. ethics or experience with stakeholders suffers.
-Partne BC's ability to provide quality service to its clients and the public private partnership ma is directly tied to the reputati the company and the demonstrable success of its projects.
-Develop and implement communications strategies for partnership projects.
-Develop and implement a proactive corporate stakeholder relations strategy.
+Ensure a high level of disclosure and transparency.
+Develop and implement communications strategies for PPP projects.
+Develop and implement a proactive corporate stakeholder relations and communications strategy.
 Apply best practices to all phases of projects.
 Expand service model to include project implementation engagements.

-Risk Category Description Mitigation Strategies Internal Experience and Capacity Partnerships BC faces the challenge of balancing service demand with its corporate capacity to ensure successful performance at both the project and organizational levels.
+Risk Category Description Mitigation Strategies Internal Experience and Capacity Partnerships BC needs to balance service demand with its corporate capacity to ensure successful performance at both the project and organizational levels.
 Continue implementation of a human resources strategy that ensures professional staff develop the right mix of skills and expertise for the expected project flow and corporate responsibilities, and draw expertise from the public and private sectors.
 Support continuous learning and improvement, and targeted and relevant training.
 Focus on the use and optimization of the knowledge management system.
 Optimize staff retention and work to minimize personnel turnover.
 Conduct external executive and staff compensation reviews every two years to benchmark against comparable public and private sector organizations.
 Benchmark human resource strategies against comparable public and private sector organizations.
-Management and Operational Risks Partnerships BC's ability to serve its clients is dependent upon its ability to harness and direct knowledge; therefore, the company faces business risks related to information management.
+Management and Operational Risks Partnerships BC's ability to serve its clients is dependent upon its ability to harness and direct knowledge; therefore, the Company faces business risks related to information management.
 Update and improve management and financial information systems and related processes.
 Address business disruption issues with the effective deployment of business continuity plans.
 Work to improve server performance and the implementation and management of back-up systems.
 Address information systems related risks.